 PRESSURE COOKER FEIJOADA RECIPE

-- Press the saute function.
+- To make this feijoada recipe in the Instant Pot, press the saute function.
 Once heated, add bacon and cook for 5-6 minutes or until browned.
 Transfer to a large bowl.

 - Next, cook the sausage for about 5 minutes, or until browned.
 Transfer to the bowl with the bacon.
 If needed, add half of the oil and brown the ribs, about 4 minutes per side.
 Transfer to the bowl with the bacon and sausage.
 Reserve.

-- Transfer half of the veggie mixture to a small bowl and reserve.
-Stir in beans, water, baking soda (only if you didn’t soak the beans), cumin, the reserved meats, and the bay leaf in the pressure cooker.
+- Stir in beans, water, baking soda (only if you didn’t soak the beans), cumin, the reserved meats, and the bay leaf in the pressure cooker.
 Cancel saute.

 - Lock lid and cook on high pressure for 30 minutes.
 Natural release pressure (about 20 minutes) and unlock the lid.

 - Remove bay leaf, season well with salt and pepper, and stir in both the tomato paste and the vinegar.
-Transfer about 1/2 cup of beans with their broth to a blender and blend until smooth.
+Transfer about 1-2 cups of beans with their broth to a blender and blend until smooth.
 Mix with the feijoada.
 Sprinkle chopped cilantro on top and serve.

 Curious about how does a pressure cooker work?
 Get our cooking time charts!